Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Results and discussion

+\textbf{20:1 extrapolation.} The overlap distribution and waveform examples are shown in Figure \ref{fig:mbhb_overlap:hist} and Figure \ref{fig:showcase_mbhb_20:1}, with mean and median overlaps equal 0.981 and 0.992, respectively.
+The overlap results reveal that CBS-GPT can forecast the waveform of the merge-ringdown phase based on the inspiral phase characteristics.
+CBS-GPT exhibits optimal inference performance when the total mass is approximately $10^{6.5}M_{\odot}$ as shown in Figure \ref{fig:mbhb_overlap:1000by50}.
+This phenomenon has also been observed in other signal sources.
+The overlap is lower for for waveforms with low total mass and high effective spin $\chi_{\text{eff}} $.
+Comparing low and high-mass situations to those involving intermediate masses, the performance of mid-frequency band prediction is the best.
+Since TDI 2.0 transfer functions in the high-frequency part are more complex \cite{larson_sensitivity_2000, babak_lisa_2021}, the waveform is also more complex.
+Consequently, the model's performance experiences a slight decrease.
+But even under such less ideal circumstances, CBS-GPT can still successfully recover a significant portion of the signals.

+\textbf{1:1 extrapolation.} We find that the model pays little attention to the early-stage waveform and mainly concentrates on the late-stage inspiral waveform when forecasting the merging waveform of an MBHB (detailed explanation is in Section \ref{sec:res_attention_map}).
+This demonstrates the marginal contribution of early-stage inspiral waveforms to subsequent waveforms generation.
+Hence we retrained a model, whose input only contains 200 points before merge time and predicted the subsequent 200 points, thus achieving a 1:1 extrapolation.
+The average and median overlap achieved 0.990 and 0.996, respectively.
+The results are slightly better than the previous 20:1 extrapolation, which validates our former conclusion.
+In Table \ref{tab:overlap_MBHB}, we observe a noticeable improvement in overlap for cases with masses greater than $10^6 M_\odot$, which illustrates that shorter input waveforms allow the model's attention to be more focused, leading to improved inference performance.
+In Figure \ref{fig:showcase_mbhb_1:1}, we showcase the predictive performance of CBS-GPT in the 1:1 extrapolation scenario.

+\textbf{Generalization ability} refers to the performance of a model when applied to data that has not seen before.
+To evaluate the generalization capability of CBS-GPT, we selected MBHB signals with mass ratios ranging from 1:10 to 1:100 in the 1:1 extrapolation model.
+Figure \ref{fig:showcase_gen} showcases the waveform examples of generalization ability.
+The average overlap achieved 0.970, with more than half of the overlaps surpassing 0.993, which demonstrated the strong generalization ability of our method.
+The model's performance on generalization experiment also illustrates its ability to learn the essence of the data.

-\subsubsection{Results of Continous Waveform: EMRIs and GB}
+\subsection{Results of Continous Waveform: EMRIs and GB}

+The overlap distributions of the EMRIs and GB are shown in Figure \ref{fig:CGW_overlap} and their mean and median values are displayed in Table \ref{tab:EMRI} and Table \ref{tab:GB-2}.
+Examples of predicted EMRIs and GB waveforms are shown in Figure \ref{fig:showcase_emri_20:1}-\ref{fig:showcase_gb_1:1}.

-Similarly, CBS-GPT tests are performed on 10,000 EMRIs and GB waveforms with a 20:1 extrapolation rate.
-Overlap distribution of the EMRIs and GB is shown in Figure \ref{fig:EMRIs_overlap} and Figure \ref{fig:GB_overlap}, respectively.
-Regarding GB, its mean and median overlap both exceed 0.99.
-And mean and median overlap of EMRIs are equal to 0.912 and 0.997, respectively.
-While the mean overlap of EMRIs is slightly lower, its median overlap aligns with that observed in the MBHB and GB waveforms.
-Examples of predicted EMRIs and GB waveform are shown in Figure \ref{fig:subfig_EMRIs} and Figure \ref{fig:subfig_gb}.
+\textbf{20:1 extrapolation.} Regarding GB, its mean and median overlap both exceed 0.99.
+The mean and median overlap of EMRIs are equal to 0.912 and 0.997, respectively.
+While the mean overlap of EMRIs is slightly lower, its median overlap aligns with that observed in MBHB and GB waveforms.